-Prerequisite: Admission to Teacher Education program and MATH 2008 with a minimum grade of C or MATH 1634
+Prerequisite: TE and MATH 2008 with a minimum grade of C or MATH 1634 or MATH 2703 or MATH 2703

-(Non-credit for mathematics major or minor.)
+Non-credit for mathematics major or minor.
 Special emphasis for teachers of grades P-8.
 Broadens understanding of the fundamental concepts of algebra, with particular attention to specific methods and materials of instruction.
 Special emphasis for teachers of grades P-8.

-MATH 4003 Dynamical Systems 3/0/3
+MATH 3825 Research Methods 3/0/3